 BOTTOM LINE: It is pretty hard to understand how giving such a relatively small dose of a substance, that lasts such a short amount of time in the horse’s body, could make a clinical difference in an animal that is producing the substance continually, and producing it in greater amounts than that which is administered “therapeutically.”

-Honestly, it seems like there’s little reason at all for the company to do more research.
+Now, you’d might think that, given the mostly negative studies, they company would be trying to do some research to make sure that their product worked.
+But, honestly, it seems like there’s little reason at all for the company to do more research.
 After all, they’ve got the product out on the market, and they’ve sold over 2.5 million doses.

 MATH NOTE: If horse owners pay $100 per dose (I’m trying to make the math easy – you could pay more, or less), that’s $250 million of Legend® over the past 15 years.
 Not bad.
 And certainly there’s little reason to keep doing studies that might put a dent in sales.